PaoloTorregroza/JSON-placeholder-ios/README.md

 Run the app.

+## Observations

+- I used only one third part library, Alamofire for HTTP requests
+- I used MVVM as my structural guide for the project

+I used MVVM in this application cause I think using VIPER can be overkill.
+MVVM gives me the perfect structural guide for an application of this size, I would use viper if the app was bigger and more propense to big changes.

+Alamofire turns out to be one of the easiest options to use and configure, only for that reason I decided to use this library

 ## Considerations

 I do not have a lot of experience with UI testing in iOS, that is the reason I only did normal unit testing for my utils.
 I researched about it and I find that UI testing with XCTest is very similar to web UI testing using seleniumm or similar tools.